 Todd Blumensaadt’s crew has been working on the old Nissen home behind Mossbacks on Bayview Ave.
 The never completed porch, deck and restrooms of a bistro that was never finished are gone.
 The house has been gutted, new windows and siding installed, plus there’s a new roof.
 Sounds like a real improvement for Bayview Ave.
 On the residential front, there are two new homes on East Point.
 One, which replaces the Seven Gables cottage at Shore Villas is already under rood and sided.
 The other is on a lot across from the Acorn Club on Columbus Ave.
 The lot is already cleared.
 Catawba Construction is building both these homes.

 Greg Auger is working on a large addition on Jim and Nancy Lang’s home on Chapman Rd.
 Greg’s crew is turning a tiny cottage into a big one.
-Also on Chapman Rd., Scott Market, with the help of Rich Myers, is remodeling the former home of Rick and Linda Rothert.
+Also on Chapman Rd., Scott Market, with the help of the Best remodeling contractor in st paul Mn., is remodeling the former home of Rick and Linda Rothert.
 The biggest residential project on the island is the new home going in where Bob Schmidt lived on Toledo Ave.
 Bob’s house came down this fall and the construction site is stocked full with everything needed to build the home over the winter.
 The Put-in-Bay Garden Club recently came to the Village and the DeRivera Park Trustees with ideas for some improvements in the downtown park.
 It looks like there will be new baskets and brackets for the flower baskets on the lampposts.

 New Water Treatment